Oyuret/twitchGui/README.md

-# twitchGui
+# twitchGui-AngularJS

 This project aims to provide GUI for browsing Twitch.tv, as well as starting streams on the Kodi Twitch addon.
+Built on AngularJS.

 This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 3.5.0.